purvang3/Custom_Object_Detection_COCO_Metric/README.md

-# Custom_Object_Detection_COCO_Metric
+# Custom_Object_Detection_COCO_Metrics

-- Picture shown is the modification of coco metric for object detection task, which gives granular metric for individual classes as well as threshold score for each class to maximize f1_score.
+- Picture shown is the modification of coco metrics for object detection task, which gives granular metrics for individual classes as well as threshold score for each class to maximize F1_score.

-- It also points out which class are doing good and which classes need more attention by color labeling. (refer Image).
+- It also points out which class are doing good and which classes need more attention for specific model by color labeling. (refer Image).